COAS Advising Frequently Asked Questions

--For concurrent enrollment, you must complete the transient student for at www.flvc.org prior to enrolling at the other institution.
+- For concurrent enrollment, you must complete the transient student form at https://www.floridashines.org prior to enrolling at the other institution.

--Note: If you are attempting to take a 3000/4000 level course you must obtain permission from the Chair of the department first.
+- Note: If you are attempting to take a 3000/4000 level course you must obtain permission from the Chair of the department first.
+Instructions on how to complete the transient student request.

--You should declare a major when you move to the junior standing (60 hours total).
+- You should declare a major by the time you move to sophomore standing (at least 30 hours total).
 Please be aware though of any selective admissions policies for your intended major.
-Those programs can be found at this link: http://www.unf.edu/admissions/apply/Controlled_Access_Programs.aspx
+Those programs can be found here: Controlled Access Programs

 - A minor should ideally be declared at the same time you declare your major, but no later than the semester before graduation, preferably by the time you reach senior standing (90 hours total with at least 30 hours at the 3000/4000 level).
 Please note that some minors cannot be completed in one academic year due to course sequencing restrictions.